saketh6162/WAZUH-SIEM/README.md

 # Wazuh SIEM Lab – File Integrity Monitoring (FIM)

+This project demonstrates a practical SIEM use case with real-time security monitoring and alert generation using Wazuh.

 ## 🔍 Project Description

 This project demonstrates the implementation of a Security Information and Event Management (SIEM) lab using Wazuh.
 The setup includes an Ubuntu-based Wazuh Manager and a Windows-based Wazuh Agent to monitor and detect file system changes in real time.